Expressions of Fear

 As we've learned from the Law of Attraction, our power of imagination may be such that we bring about the thing that we fear—especially when imagination is coupled with emotion and energy.

 Imagination + Energy + Emotion = the formula for manifestation.

-When we worry and are fearful, we live in a state of generalized stress while hoping to avoid anticipated misery, and in the process, we are inadvertently attracting the very thing we fear.
+When we are worried and fearful, we live in a state of generalized stress while hoping to avoid anticipated misery.
+In the process, we are inadvertently attracting the very thing we fear.

-While irrational, for many of us, worry and fear are major components of our stress-filled days—and sleepless nights.
+While irrational, for many of us, worry and fear are significant components of our stress-filled days—and sleepless nights.

 To gauge your "fear quotient," check the statements below that ring true to you: